erikfredner/cv/cv.md

 ## Presentations

 ### Conference Papers and Invited Talks
+"Counting on *The Norton Anthology of American Literature*" \hfill May 2022 \
+DH Unbound.
+ACH & CSDH|SCHN.

 "Counting on Literature" \hfill Sep 2021 \
 University of Virginia.
 Charlottesville, VA.